AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 Visualization & Reporting: Presenting findings in a clear and actionable format.

-Critical Thinking & Problem-Solving: Identifying key financial trends and investment opportunities.
+Critical Thinking & Problem-Solving: Identifying key trends and opportunities.

 # Tools_and_Skills
 Microsoft Excel: This was used for initial data loading and cleaning, transforming the raw dataset into a structured format suitable for analysis.